ParthPatel2000/Singly-linked-list/README.md

 UPDATE v4.0

-removed useless functions such as insert begining end and delete fo the same.
+removed useless functions such as insert begining end and delete for the same.
 ADDED NEW FEATURES;

 FREELIST OPTION